An updated version of these resources is coming in 2026.

 The AMH is an independent (not supported by drug companies), evidence-based Australian website/textbook containing information on just about every drug an Australian doctor is likely to see.
 Access is available via CANVAS, on the Exam Course for year level.

-Clinical Reference #
+Clinical Reference / Evidence-Based #

 A great resource for pre-clinical and clinical students alike, Medscape contains thousands of free articles, ranging from diseases to investigations to drug profiles, written by experts, usually from the United States.
 Pre-clinical students have been known to get through entire CBL sessions with only a Medscape article, printed moments before the session is to begin, in their hands.
 Clinical students have been known to utilise the Medscape app to pass the time during long ward rounds.
 You'll need to create a free Medscape account to access.
 To use the Medscape app offline, click the dropdown menu in the top-left-hand corner of the screen >> data updates >> download clinical reference.